jakeloai/StealthEntry/README.md

 ## 🎯 The Attack Chain (Jake Lo's Protocol)

-This toolkit is optimized for a professional, multi-stage lifecycle that begins long before the physical breach:

 ### **Phase 0: Pre-Action Intelligence (Reconnaissance)**
-* **Infrastructure History Recon:** Analyze the age and history of the target building.
+* **Infrastructure History Recon:** Analyze the age of the target building.
 Older architectural infrastructures often suffer from poor **network isolation** (Flat Networks).
 Identifying a "legacy" building means that once an ingress point is established, you may be able to recon the entire building's shared network.
-* **Supply Chain Recon:** Identify the third-party ecosystem (Cleaning services, lift maintenance, IT contractors, HVAC repair).
-You do not always need to target the authorized test subject directly; playing the role of a trusted third-party vendor provides the most effective physical cover.
+* **Supply Chain Recon:** Identify the third-party ecosystem (Cleaning services, lift maintenance, HVAC repair).
+Playing the role of a trusted third-party vendor provides the most effective physical cover.

 ### **Phase 1: Physical Engagement (The Plant)**
-* **Social Engineering:** Leverage Phase 0 intelligence to gain physical access under a legitimate-looking pretense (e.g., service technician).
+* **Social Engineering:** Leverage Phase 0 intelligence to gain physical access under a legitimate pretense (e.g., service technician).
-* **Deployment:** Conceal the Android device (running Termux) near a stable power source (behind a printer, under a desk, or inside a network closet).
+* **Deployment:** Conceal the Android device (running Termux) near a stable power source.

 ### **Phase 2: Establish Ingress (The Persistence)**
 * **StealthEntry Activation:** Establish an outbound SSH tunnel via Cloudflare.
 This bypasses strict inbound firewall rules without requiring any local network modification or Root access.